ReinssDev/ReinssOath/README.md

 - 👋 Hi, I’m @ReinssOath
-- 👀 I’m interested in ...Front-End Web Development
+- 👀 I’m interested in ...Full-Stack Web Development
 - 🌱 I’m currently learning ...
-HTML, CSS, JS, PHP, and Laravel
+TailwindCSS and JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...